sourcegraph/about/handbook/engineering/leadership/index.md

 - What important things happened last week?
 - What are the plans for this week?
-- What issues should my peer-team/manager be aware of?
+- What should my peer-team/manager be aware of?

 If you have sensitive information to communicate, please send a separate email directly to the relevant people.